isomerpages/nlb-biblioasia/_holding-area/Red Terror: The Forgotten Story of CPM Violence and Subversion in Newly Independent Singapore.md

 In the early hours of 20 December 1974, three CPM operatives set out to kill Soh.
 They drove a blue Austin car carrying four bombs, intending to detonate them at Soh’s bungalow in Katong.[^15] However, while waiting at a traffic junction near Still Road at 5.20 am, one of the volatile explosives in the car suddenly exploded.

 ![](/images/Vol%2018%20Issue%202/Red%20terror/Red%20terror%20-%20Image%204.png)
+<div style="background-color: white;">The wreckage of the car following the explosion near Still Road on 20 December 1974.
+Courtesy of Ministry of Home Affairs.</div>

 The explosion sent glass and metal shards over a 100-metre radius.
 Witnesses saw “tongues of flames flickering from the mess that was the Austin”, while the morning air was “pungent with the smell of gunpowder”.[^16]